-1. Up to 14 semester credits

-- 2. The doctoral level courses taken at ATS member schools, either candidate or full members, or the schools with equivalent accreditation are transferable at the proportion of 1:1, while the courses taken at the schools with accreditation inferior to ATS member schools, either candidate or full members, are transferable at the proportion of 3:1 - 3.
+- 1. Up to 14 semester credits - 2.
+The doctoral level courses taken at ATS member schools, - 3.
 The doctoral level courses taken outside WMU D. Min program are to be considered transferable only when the content of the course is the same as or similar to that of the following WMU D. Min courses: DM731 Theology of Ministry, DM735 Understanding the Ministry Environment, DM748 Pastoral Leadership, DM771 Discipleship and Spirituality